Best Brunch in San Diego: A Locals Guide

 Stratford Court Cafe

-The most charming cafe set in the garden of a 1900s home.
+The most charming cafe is set in the garden of a 1900s home.
 Located near Seagrove Park in Del Mar this spot is perfect for a casual brunch or lunch.
 I personally loved the bagels and acai bowls.
 Finally, there is a beach down the way called Tabletops and it’s one of my favorites.

 pin this post for later